 A lot of changes have happened in the field of coaching for leaders in recent years.
 The field of executive coaching has expanded considerably and executives opting for coaching have a wide range of options.
 It has moved on from the traditional therapeutic model to coaching with a focus on business performance, leadership, and communication.

 Executive coaching has now grown to be a dynamic field.
-Not only executive coaches, many managers now choose to undergo coaching training to help their employees improve their performance and achieve peak performance in career.
-The different levels of coaching support include: .
+Many managers too now choose to undergo coach training to help their employees improve their performance and achieve peak performance in their careers.
+The different levels of coaching support include: